 Trees located on private property are the property owner's responsibility.
 To determine if a tree is on private property or in a city right-of-way, please contact the Tree Division.
-Residents may trim, prune, and maintain trees adjacent to their property in city right-of-way.
+Residents may trim, prune, and maintain trees adjacent to their property in the City right-of-way.

 In some areas, Pacific Gas and Electric Company (PG&E) has a maintenance program that includes trimming trees away from electric utility lines.
 Please contact PG&E (under External Links below).

-Property owners who wish to remove trees or stumps in City right-of-way or easements must contact the Community Development Department for permit information and requirements.
+Property owners who wish to remove trees or stumps in the City right-of-way or easements must contact the Community Development Department for permit information and requirements.

 After receipt of the application, Community Development will contact property owners about the tree assessment, approval or denial of a permit, and any mitigation requirements per the Stockton Municipal Code - Street Tree Permit 16.162.

 Heritage Oak trees are protected in the City of Stockton.
 Stockton Municipal Code - Heritage Oak Permit 16.130 governs the removal of Heritage trees regardless of location on a property or condition of the tree(s).
 To remove a Heritage Oak tree, you must contact the Community Development Department for permit information and requirements.

 Upon receipt of the application, Community Development will evaluate the condition of the tree and grounds for the application to determine whether the tree can be removed.
 If removal is warranted, the property owner will be notified of the next step.
 Mitigation is required.